prestonharberts/bib/Bible/jer12.md

 > How long must the animals and the birds die
 > Because of the wickedness of the people who live in this land?
 > For these people boast,
->  “ God will not see what happens to us.”
+> “God will not see what happens to us.”
 ## God Answers Jeremiah
 ###### ¶ 5
 The LORD answered,
->  “ If you have raced on foot against men and they have worn you out,
+> “If you have raced on foot against men and they have worn you out,
->  “ How will you be able to compete with horses?
+> “How will you be able to compete with horses?
->  “ And if you feel secure only in safe and open country,
+> “And if you feel secure only in safe and open country,
->  “ How will you manage in the thick undergrowth along the Jordan River?
+> “How will you manage in the thick undergrowth along the Jordan River?
 ###### 6
->  “ As a matter of fact, even your own brothers
+> “As a matter of fact, even your own brothers
->  “ And the members of your own family have betrayed you as well.
+> “And the members of your own family have betrayed you as well.
->  “ Even they have plotted to do away with you.
+> “Even they have plotted to do away with you.
->  “ So do not trust them even when they say kind things to you.
+> “So do not trust them even when they say kind things to you.
 ###### ¶ 7
->  “ I will abandon my nation.
+> “I will abandon my nation.
->  “ I will forsake the people I call my own.
+> “I will forsake the people I call my own.
->  “ I will turn my beloved people
+> “I will turn my beloved people
->  “ Over to the power of their enemies.
+> “Over to the power of their enemies.
 ###### 8
->  “ The people I call my own have turned on me
+> “The people I call my own have turned on me
->  “ Like a lion in the forest.
+> “Like a lion in the forest.
->  “ They have roared defiantly at me,
+> “They have roared defiantly at me,
->  “ So I will treat them as though I hate them.
+> “So I will treat them as though I hate them.
 ###### 9
->  “ The people I call my own attack me like birds of prey or like hyenas.
+> “The people I call my own attack me like birds of prey or like hyenas.
->  “ But other birds of prey are all around them.
+> “But other birds of prey are all around them.
->  “ Let all the nations gather together like wild beasts.
+> “Let all the nations gather together like wild beasts.
->  “ Let them come and destroy these people I call my own.
+> “Let them come and destroy these people I call my own.
 ###### 10
->  “ Many foreign rulers will ruin the land where I planted my people.
+> “Many foreign rulers will ruin the land where I planted my people.
->  “ They will trample all over my chosen land.
+> “They will trample all over my chosen land.
->  “ They will turn my beautiful land
+> “They will turn my beautiful land
->  “ Into a desolate wilderness.
+> “Into a desolate wilderness.
 ###### 11
->  “ They will lay it waste.
+> “They will lay it waste.
->  “ It will lie parched and empty before me.
+> “It will lie parched and empty before me.
->  “ The whole land will be laid waste,
+> “The whole land will be laid waste,
->  “ But no one living in it will pay any heed.
+> “But no one living in it will pay any heed.
 ###### 12
->  “ A destructive army will come marching
+> “A destructive army will come marching
->  “ Over the hilltops in the wilderness.
+> “Over the hilltops in the wilderness.
->  “ For the LORD will use them as his destructive weapon
+> “For the LORD will use them as his destructive weapon
->  “ Against everyone from one end of the land to the other.
+> “Against everyone from one end of the land to the other.
->  “ No one will be safe.
+> “No one will be safe.
 ###### 13
->  “ My people will sow wheat, but will harvest weeds.
+> “My people will sow wheat, but will harvest weeds.
->  “ They will work until they are exhausted, but will get nothing from it.
+> “They will work until they are exhausted, but will get nothing from it.
->  “ They will be disappointed in their harvests
+> “They will be disappointed in their harvests
->  “ Because the LORD will take them away in his fierce anger.
+> “Because the LORD will take them away in his fierce anger.
 ###### ¶ 14
 “I, the LORD, also have something to say concerning the wicked nations who surround my land and have attacked and plundered the land that I gave to my people as a permanent possession.
 I say: ‘I will uproot the people of those nations from their land and I will free the people of Judah who have been taken there.
 ###### 15